-Dr Amy Yuen Meei Teh graduated with honours from the University of New South Wales in 2001.
-She completed radiation oncology training at the Peter MacCallum Cancer Centre in Melbourne, Australia, followed by a clinical research fellowship at the Princess Margaret Hospital in Toronto, Canada, where she was the recipient of the Phyllis Hantho Breast Cancer Research Fund and was awarded the Weekend to End Breast Cancer Research Fellowship for her research.
-Dr Teh returned to Australia in 2009 as a consultant radiation oncologist at the Radiation Oncology Institute and Sydney Adventist Hospital.
+Dr Amy Yuen Meei Teh is an experienced radiation oncologist at Icon Cancer Centre Wahroonga and Icon Cancer Centre Gosford.
+She graduated with honours from the University of New South Wales in 2001 and completed radiation oncology training at the Peter MacCallum Cancer Centre in Melbourne, Australia.
+Dr Teh subsequently completed a clinical research fellowship at the Princess Margaret Hospital in Toronto, Canada, where she was the recipient of the Phyllis Hantho Breast Cancer Research Fund and was awarded the Weekend to End Breast Cancer Research Fellowship for her research.
+She returned to Australia in 2009 as a consultant radiation oncologist at the Radiation Oncology Institute and Sydney Adventist Hospital.

 Dr Teh has special interests in breast cancer and prostate cancer, with certification from the Seattle Prostate Institute, USA for both low dose rate and high dose rate brachytherapy.
 Dr Teh has an active interest in prostate specific membrane antigen (PSMA) positron emission tomography (PET) imaging and stereotactic adaptive body radiotherapy in prostate cancer, using Tomotherapy, volumetric modulated arc therapy (VMAT) and intensity-modulated radiation therapy (IMRT) and has completed the ESTRO course in image-guided stereotactic radiotherapy from Lille, France.